shineonwcs/auxfm/README.md

-# Simple scripts automating install for simultanious aux and fm playing of wav files starting with a fresh install af Rasbian on a zero W
+# Simple scripts automating install for simultanious aux and fm playing of wav files starting with a fresh install of Rasbian on a zero W
 ```
 git clone https://github.com/shineonwcs/auxfm.git
 ```